 Simmer until fruit has broken down and has started to thicken.
 Puree in a food processor and use immediately.

 For a tasty apple pie, simmer ½ cup of peeled diced apples with one cup of green grapes until soft.
 Puree in the food processor until smooth.

 Toss with sliced apples and a touch of cinnamon and bake as directed.
 The grapes add a subtle sweetness while the natural pectin in the apples helps thicken the pie.

 11. Monk Fruit

-Have you ever tried monk fruit sweetener?
+One of the most popular sugar substitutes for low-carb dieters is monk fruit.
 Monk fruit contains compounds that, when extracted, provide 300–400 times the sweetness of cane sugar, but monk fruit sugar contains no calories and has no effect on blood sugar.

 How to use monk fruit: